Skip to content

 Parent/clone inference

-One feature that sets igir apart from other ROM managers is its ability to infer parent/clone information when DATs don't provide it.
+One feature that sets Igir apart from other ROM managers is its ability to infer parent/clone information when DATs don't provide it.
 For example, Redump DATs don't provide parent/clone information, which makes it much more difficult to create 1G1R sets.

 For example, all of these Super Smash Bros.
 Melee releases should be considered the same game, even if a DAT doesn't provide proper information.
-If the releases are all considered the same game, then the --single option can be used in combination with ROM preferences to make a 1G1R set. igir is smart enough to understand that the only differences between these releases are the regions, languages, and revisions.
+If the releases are all considered the same game, then the --single option can be used in combination with ROM preferences to make a 1G1R set.
+Igir is smart enough to understand that the only differences between these releases are the regions, languages, and revisions.

 Super Smash Bros.
 Melee (Europe) (En,Fr,De,Es,It)